-With all that said, I want to invite you all to join me in practicing your knot tying skills.
+With all that said, I want to invite you all to join me in practicing your knot-tying skills.
 I will pick a new knot every couple of days and send out a link from AnimatedKnots.com for you all to try.
-All you have to do get your rope out from the bottom of you pack, follow along with the instructions and post pictures or videos of your finished knot!
+All you have to do is get your rope out from the bottom of your pack, follow along with the instructions, and post pictures or videos of your finished knot!
 This will get us all something new to learn or practice an old skill.
 I cannot tell you how many times I forgot how to tie a knot in the backcountry.
 This is our chance to make it muscle memory.

 If you are with me, here is our first knot.
 We always start with this one the Beginning Backpack Class, so I think it is a good one to start with here.

 Be sure to read about the many uses and different variations of this knot below the animation pictures.